 FunJazz Piano @ Lessonface

-There’s only one way to find out…
+There’s one simple way to find out…

 ➡️ Book your lesson today on Lessonface!

-• download Zoom (if you don’t have it installed already);
+• download Zoom (if you don’t have it installed already)

-• join the session at your scheduled date and time, from the comfort of your very own piano bench.
+• join the session at your scheduled date and time, from the comfort of your very own piano bench

-• a computer and webcam (or a phone/tablet);
+• a computer (or a phone/tablet) and webcam

-• a piano or keyboard;
+• a piano or keyboard

-• a decent internet connection.
+• a decent internet connection

 That’s it!

-🎙️ Vocalists who wish to hone their piano accompaniment skills;
+🎙️ Vocalists who wish to hone their piano accompaniment skills

 🎼 Finally, if what you’re looking for is pure music theory coaching/tutoring, I can also help you with that.